ewelinabartoszek/paquo/README.md

 Note that in this environment `paquo` is already installed in development mode, so go ahead and hack.

+## Trouble shooting
+In case of issues with a Java Virtual Machine (JVM) incompatibilities with Python environment on MacOS, try installing java21 macOS aarch64 from https://adoptium.net/

+Most likely problems occur due to the python environment manager while migrating Mac from intel-based to silicon.
+Python would be set up for x86_64 rather than arm64.

 ## Contributing Guidelines